iPlumb3r/EcosystemMapping/1_Semantic/ReasonWhyA2-LevelModel_EN.md

-Reason Why for 2-Level model ?
+Reason Why for a 2-Level model ?
 ==

 General